 WHAT IS MICROBLADING?

 Microblading (a.k.a.
-Eyebrow Embroidery, 3D Brows, 6D Brows, Hairstroke brows…) is a cosmetic tattoo technique done with a manual hand-tool that penetrates the top layer of skin with pigment.
+Feather Brows, 3D Brows, 6D Brows, Hairstroke brows…) is a cosmetic tattoo technique done with a manual hand-tool that penetrates the top layer of skin with pigment.
 This offers a realistic and dimensional, natural style brow consisting of fine hair-like strokes instead of a “block of color."
 Microblading is best for people with normal to dry skin, and some existing real hair.

 WHAT ARE POWDER BROWS?

 Powder brows are created using a cosmetic tattoo machine to implant pigment into the skin.
 Powder brows heal like soft powdery makeup with a clean defined shape and no hairstrokes.
 Powder brows are fully shaded with softer (ombre) fronts.
 The powder brow technique can be performed on almost all skin types, and is recommended for clients with little to no real hair, and/or those with oily skin.
 Please note: Powder brows appear very bold immediately after procedure, but heal about 40% softer.

 Combo Brows are a combination of microbladed strokes throughout the brow, with manual shading added.
 This method creates a dimensional, yet still softly shaded look.

 WHO IS NOT A CANDIDATE FOR MICROBLADING/POWDER BROWS?

 *IF YOU HAVE EXISTING FADED PERMANENT MAKEUP ON YOUR BROWS, YOU MAY OR MAY NOT BE A CANDIDATE.
 PLEASE SEND A CLEAR PICTURE OF YOUR BROWS IN NATURAL LIGHTING TO 480-326-5276 BEFORE BOOKING.